Levis2k18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts directories and sub-directories
+script that displays the 10 newest files in the current directory